JaehoonSong12/ydjs-projects/README.md

 # Requirements
 Here are the key changes overview.
+- Added functionality for exiting the game.
 - Added functionality for restarting the game.
 - Implemented game over conditions.
+- Implemented text object control for better user experience.
 - Implemented player movement restrictions after game over.
 ## Build Observations
 The followings are the observations expected by default (or given project) and by my modifications.